ajaygalagali/DestiShare/README.md

    />
 </p>
 <p align="center">
-Are you looking for trip partners?  <br>
+Are you looking👀 for trip partners?  <br>
-Share your travel plan with us, we will find fellow travelers for you.<br>
+Share your travel🚘 plan with us, we will find fellow🤗 travelers for you.<br>
 Just post your destination with a note in our app .
-Interested fellow travelers will request to join with you.<br>
+Interested fellow travelers will request to join🤝 with you.<br>
 </p>

-Then, plan your journey together -
-* Share cab fare
-* Enjoy each other's companionship
-* Go for adventure trips

->Note : App is in development phase

 <p align="center">
 <a href="https://www.youtube.com/watch?v=foFrT5O1T2w">